-14.3.1 The tests are carried out on the packaged substance, packaged article(s) and, if intended to be transported unpackaged, on the article itself.
-The minimum size unit acceptable for a type 4 (a) test is the smallest packaged unit or an individual article if transported unpackaged.
-Test 4 (b) (i) should be applied to homogeneous liquids; and test 4 (b) (ii) should be applied to unpackaged and packaged articles and to packaged substances other than homogeneous liquids.
+14.3.1 The tests are carried out on the packaged substance, packaged article(s) and, if intended to be transported classified unpackaged, on the article itself.
+The minimum size unit acceptable for a type 4 (a) test is the smallest packaged unit or an individual unpackaged article, if appropriate transported unpackaged.
+Test 4 (b) (i) should be applied to homogeneous liquids; and test 4 (b) (ii) should be applied to unpackaged, if appropriate, and packaged articles and to packaged substances other than homogeneous liquids.